Grey owl in a tree

 Confirm and Warn

-The Natura11y provides two types of alerts: Confirm implied with green, and Warn implied with red.
+Natura11y provides two types of alerts: Confirm in green and Warn in red.

 <div